arvindn05/osc-tests/howto/OSC_Automation.md

-# How to setup OSC automation and run
+# How to setup and use OSC automation

-## Need python and robot and some openstack libraries:
+## Need Python 3, and some libraries such as for robot framework and OpenStack usage:

-Python 3.X
+Install Python 3.X

 ### In order to run automation from Windows: